Archive

 • trying to do too much for people with our various skill levels in the time available.
 For instance, I don’t regularly reformat large data tables or try to calculate the error in machine learning models and while I can easily knock out the code I still have to sit down and think about what needs to be written, something that somebody who does this sort of thing regularly would just know how to do; other team members seemed very familiar with the theory but were not used to churning out code quickly.

-• spending too much time studying all of the various kinds of measurements available in the training set, many of which were not available in the test dataset.
+• spending too much time studying all the various kinds of measurements available in the training set, many of which were not available in the test dataset.
 We should have started off ignoring measurements in the training set that were not available in the test set, perhaps looking to using these later if time permitted.

 Members of team Outliers enjoyed themselves but were a little crestfallen that our clever stuff was not as good as such a crude, but insightful, approach.
 Most of us used R, a few made use of awk, Python, spreadsheets and Unix shell.

 Our hosts are looking to run more data science hackathons this year, in particular one related to the music industry in a few months time.
-If you are interested in taking part keep an eye on their website.
+If you are interested in taking part, keep an eye on their website.

 Update (later the next day)